Therapeutic Radiography (Pre-Registration) - MSc

 Therapeutic Radiography (Pre-Registration) - MSc: Entry requirements and application information

 A good honours degree (normally second class or above).
 An application should illustrate what has been done by the applicant to research, and understand more about the role of a therapeutic radiographer.
 In particular, evidence of understanding the skills, attributes and values required to work as a therapeutic radiographer should be evident in the application.
 Where possible a visit to a department should be evidenced.
+Shortlisted applicants will be invited for an interview.

 This course is not suitable for those with a degree in therapeutic radiography or a medical degree.